-To understand how freezing and blockages occur during and after pumping at -25°C ambient temperature, Canada-based Soroosh and Mechanical Engineering Technician Rob Pritchett will conduct laboratory experiments this month at the National Research Council (NRC) in Canada.
+To understand how freezing and blockages occur during and after pumping at -25°C ambient temperature, Canada-based Soroosh and Mechanical Engineering Technician Rob Pritchett conducted laboratory experiments at the National Research Council (NRC) in Canada.

 Identifying and testing solutions

-“We need to know how long it takes for the water freeze in the hose, how long it takes to melt, and whether rolling up the hose immediately, heating up the hose, or insulating it would help.
-These are the kind of the questions we’re trying to answer,” explains Soroosh.
+“We need to know how long it takes for the water freeze in the hose, how long it takes to melt, and whether rolling up the hose immediately, heating up the hose, or insulating it would help,” says Soroosh.

 “These experiments are about ensuring our equipment works reliably in one of the toughest climates on Earth.
 By identifying and testing solutions now, we can increase the effectiveness of our field operations,” emphasises Soroosh.